hckrtst/notesnsnippets/real-time-embedded-systems/readme.md

 * a complete prog consists of multiple object files each of which cross-reference the defns of data or funcs in other object files
 * process of combining several object files into a single object file is called static linkage
-* link has two major jobs:
+* linker has two major jobs:
   * symbol resolution
   * symbol relocation

 Using this example
 ![Alt text](<Screenshot 2023-11-10 at 18-00-43 Chapter 2 Cross-Platform Development.jpg>)

+* both one.c and two.c define sb.
+Both of these are independent and represent two different values. compiler uses namespace to distinguish vars. local var is tagged by func to which it belongs and a global by filename.